-|The City of East Grand Forks, Minn., the University of Nebraska-Lincoln and the North Dakota School for the Deaf are just some of the customers that rely on the Upper Great Plains Region for reliable hydropower in the Midwest.
+|The City of East Grand Forks, Minnesota, the University of Nebraska-Lincoln and the North Dakota School for the Deaf are just some of the customers that rely on WAPA’s Upper Great Plains region for reliable hydropower in the Midwest.
 Whether the need is for lighting city streets or providing power to local businesses, our goal is to keep our cost-based rates and our customers’ rates competitive in the markets we serve.|

 UGP is one of four regions within Western Area Power Administration, a federal power marketing administration.
 WAPA sells wholesale power and bulk wholesale transmission to local utilities, which then provide the power to more than 40 million Americans.
 UGP employees work around the clock to keep bulk power moving through the interconnected transmission system so that electricity ultimately reaches your home or business.

 Upper Great Plains carries out WAPA’s mission in Montana, North Dakota, South Dakota, Nebraska, Iowa and Minnesota.
 Annually we sell more than 10 billion kilowatt-hours of firm power generated from eight dams and powerplants of the Pick-Sloan Missouri Basin Program—Eastern Division.
 This power can serve more than 2 million households annually.
 We deliver this hydropower through 130 substations and across almost 8,000 miles of transmission lines, which are connected with other regional transmission systems and groups.